 The Statement:

 The myth seems to have lost its place in modern vernacular.
 Legends of old were of monster slayers, and I think many modern humans have lost touch with that.
 It requires knowing fear, risking violence, experiencing devastation, and willingness to lose everything.
-Putting it all on the line for the opportunity for something better.
+Putting it all on the line for the opportunity of something better.

-This gambit is all or nothing.
-There are no respawns past this point.
+This gamble is all or nothing.

 The Story:

 My journey in the Arts is a nontraditional route.
-Like most who graduate high school I was exposed to some art classes, it was there I discovered a talent for ceramics.
+Like most who graduate high school I was exposed to some art classes, it was there I discovered a gift for ceramics.
 That was abruptly placed on the back burner when I joined the US Army, where I spent 11 years in service.
 After my service as a Combat Veteran I worked in a variety of places doing a myriad of things, none of which were my calling.

 In 2020, I was exposed to Art Therapy while in the spinal cord recovery clinic of a Veteran's Affairs hospital.
 This experience opened my mind to the possibility of becoming an Artist.
 Reflecting on my life's journey until that point, I believe it was life humbling me to see the opportunity that art brings.